mjessome/obsidian-global-hotkeys/README.md

 - Any Obsidian command can be mapped
 - Brings Obsidian to the front on every command
 - Extra commands added:
-  - Bring obsidian to front
+  - Bring Obsidian to front
+  - Show/Hide Obsidian

 ## Settings